RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0215_Choices.md

 An implementation is _object-oriented_ if its abstractions are mainly provided by classes, class methods. etc.

-### Two classes/polimorphism
+### Two classes/polymorphism

 An Unicode implementarion has to present abstractions to manage Unicode strings and byte strings.

-The _two classes_ approach provides two different classes (i.e., roughly, "Unicode string" and "byte string", regardless of their concretion) and a set of mechanisms to transform values of each of the classes in values of the other class.
+The _two classes_ approach provides two different classes (i.e., roughly, "Unicode string" and "byte string", regardless of their final names) and a set of mechanisms to transform values of each of the classes into values of the other class.

-A _polimorphic_ approach mimics the Classic Rexx paradigm of "no types" and doesn't define two classes, but two possible _states_ of a unique type.
+A _polymorphic_ approach mimics the Classic Rexx paradigm of "no types" and doesn't define two classes, but two possible _states_ of a unique type.

-Please note that classic Rexx implementations would probably be forced to implement polimorphism, since they don't have classes.
+Please note that classic Rexx implementations would probably be forced to implement polymorphism, since they don't have classes.